trento-project/wanda/CONTRIBUTING.md

 Thanks for showing interest and sharing your time to contribute to this project!

-This guide is meant to be used as general guideline creating issues or pull requests.
-We encourage all first contributors to give this a read to avoid common mistakes and improve the quality of all contributions.
+This guide is meant to be used as a general guideline for creating issues or pull requests.
+We encourage all first-time contributors to give this a read to avoid common mistakes and improve the quality of all contributions.

 ## Opening issues